olivares-j/Kalkayotl/README.md

 python example.py
 ```

 It will compute cluster and star distances using the Ruprecht_147.csv data from the Example folder.
 You must get the outputs (chains, statistics, and plots) within the same Example folder.
-If you have no errors the you are ready to move to the next section.
-If errors appear, identify if they are related to Kalkayotl, PyMC3 or the dependencies.
+If you have no errors then you are ready to move to the next section.
+If errors appear, identify if they are related to Kalkayotl, PyMC3, or the dependencies.
 If they are related to PyMC3 or the dependencies follow the specific instructions in their web pages.
-If it is related to the installation of Kalkayotl, this is step 5, then submit an issue explaining the error.
+If it is related to the installation of Kalkayotl, then submit an issue explaining the error.